 Suicide is not a reflection of love.

-People who die by suicide may have believed they were a burden to the people they loved.
-They thought that their families would be better off without them.
-Whereas we know this to be untrue, our loved ones could not see clearly through the fog of their emotional pain.
+People who die by suicide are in pain and often believed they are a burden.
+They may have thought that others would be better off without them.
+We know this to be untrue, but our loved ones likely could not see clearly through the fog of their emotional pain.

 arrows icon